-Rubella virus vaccine, live (Injection)
+Rubella virus vaccine, live (By injection)

 Rubella Virus Vaccine, Live (roo-BELL-a VYE-rus VAX-een, lyve)